 Where Does Confirmation Bias Manifest?

-Superstitions fall into this category, and many people around the world will do strange things because of them.
+Superstitions fall into this category, and many people worldwide will do strange things because of them.
 You will see people who turn around and take an alternate route because a black cat has crossed their way.
 You will meet people who dare not say or do something during a sports game because they believe that by doing so, they might influence the game’s result.

 Confirmation Bias Examples

 I’ve already discussed religion and superstition, but there are other places where confirmation bias is prevalent.
-As a matter of fact, it’s one of the most prevalent of places: news and social media.
+It’s a commonplace in news and social media.

 When you turn on the news, where do you go?
 Well, I bet that you go to a conservative news site if you are a conservative-thinking person.
 On the other hand, if you are a liberal, you’ll switch to a liberal news site.
 Why do we do this?

 Deep down, we firmly believe that only those channels will provide us with the truth, while others will try to deceive us.
 How far is that from turning us cynical and make us believe that not only the other side is not telling the truth, but they are actively trying to deceive us and push their “agenda.”